ankitaeclipse/GREV-PorousMedia/README.md

 ### What is a GLSZM representation?

-Use the jupter notebook, [GLSZM]() to compute the GLSZM representation of the porous media micro-CT image.
-The GLSZM representation is exported as a excel sheet as using the [GLSZM]() notebook.
-You can visualize it by importing it to MATLAB and using the script, [Visualize_GLSZM]().
+Use the jupter notebook, [GLSZM](https://github.com/ankitaeclipse/GREV-PorousMedia/blob/master/GLSZM.ipynb) to compute the GLSZM representation of the porous media micro-CT image.
+The GLSZM representation is exported as a excel sheet using the [GLSZM](https://github.com/ankitaeclipse/GREV-PorousMedia/blob/master/GLSZM.ipynb) notebook.
+You can visualize it by importing it to MATLAB and using the script, [Visualize_GLSZM](https://github.com/ankitaeclipse/GREV-PorousMedia/blob/master/VisualizeGLSZM.m).

 ### How to infer GREV?

 Two types of GREV are inferred as a part of this study: deterministic(d-) and statistic(s-) GREV.
-To compute GLSZM properties related to dGREV analysis, use the jupyter notebook [GLSZM_dGREV]() and to compute GLSZM properties related to sGREV, use the jupyter notebook [GLSZM_sGREV]().
+To compute GLSZM properties related to dGREV analysis, use the jupyter notebook [GLSZM_dGREV](https://github.com/ankitaeclipse/GREV-PorousMedia/blob/master/GLSZM-dGREV.ipynb) and to compute GLSZM properties related to sGREV, use the jupyter notebook [GLSZM_sGREV](https://github.com/ankitaeclipse/GREV-PorousMedia/blob/master/GLSZM-sGREV.ipynb).

 dGREV:
 * Once you run the GLSZM_dGREV notebook, the final output is simply an excel file that contains the value of GLSZM properties for different window_sizes.
 * To infer dGREVs based on GLSZM properties, simply plot values of GLSZM properties against the different domain sizes or window sizes investiated.
-Alternatively, you can visualize dGREV by importing the dGREV excel data to MATLAB and using the script, [Visualize_dREV]().
 * You can also see how long did calculation for each window-size take in the time-taken column.
 The time reported here is in seconds (s).

 sGREV: